-9.8 Remuneration Policy
+9.11 Remuneration Policy

 The Manager has a remuneration policy in place to ensure compliance with UCITS V. This remuneration policy imposes remuneration rules on staff and senior management within the Manager whose activities have a material impact on the risk profile of the Sub-Funds.
 The Directors will ensure that its remuneration policies and practices are consistent with sound and effective risk management, will not encourage risk-taking which is inconsistent with the risk profile of the Sub-Funds and the Deed of Constitution, and will be consistent with UCITS V. The Manager will ensure that the remuneration policy is consistent with the business strategy, objectives, values and interests of the CCF, the Sub-Funds and Unitholders, and includes measures to ensure that all relevant conflicts of interest may be managed appropriately.
-Further details with regard to the remuneration policy (including how remuneration and benefits) are available at the following website: www. northerntrust.com/pooledfunds.
+Further details with regard to the remuneration policy (including how remuneration and benefits are calculated and the identity of persons responsible for awarding the remuneration and benefits) are available at the following website: www.
+Northerntrust.com/pooled funds.
 A paper copy of the remuneration policy may be obtained free of charge on request from the Manager.

-9.9 Litigation and Arbitration
+9.12 Litigation and Arbitration